quicwg/load-balancers/draft-duke-quic-retry-offload.md

 For brevity, "Connection ID" will often be abbreviated as "CID".

-A "retry offload" is a hardware or software device that is conceptually separate from a QUIC server that terminates QUIC connections.
-This document assumes that the retry offload and the server have an administrative relationship that allows them to accept common configuation.
+A "Retry Offload" is a hardware or software device that is conceptually separate from a QUIC server that terminates QUIC connections.
+This document assumes that the Retry Offload and the server have an administrative relationship that allows them to accept common configuation.

 A "configuration agent" is some entity that determines the common configuration